sbmlteam/sbmlteam.github.io/site/content/software/sbml-test-suite/docs/basics-running-test/_index.md

 The files comprising a test case
 --------------------------------

 Each test case in the [SBML Test Suite](/software/sbml-test-suite) is organized in a folder named with a five digit number (i.e., "<code style="background-color: #ffcc99"><i>NNNNN</i></code>").
-The number is used to identify the test for reference purposes, but otherwise has no inherent meaning.
+The number is used to identify the test, but otherwise has no inherent meaning.
 Each folder contains the following files:

 | File                     | Meaning |
 |--------------------------|---------|